-Designer and Engineer with experience in paper-based printed electronics, designing experiences and products, advanced materials research, mechanical & aeronautical engineering, event organisation, technology and artisanal food entrepreneur and academic tutor.
+Designer and Engineer with experience in paper-based printed electronics, designing experiences and products, advanced materials research, mechanical & aeronautical engineering, entrepreneur and academic tutor.

 Books have inherent qualities that make make them an irreplaceable medium even today.
 They have survived unchanged for centuries making them one of the most familiar and best-selling products.
 For a particular type of user experience they simply have not been improved.